Basel Christian Church of Malaysia

+Overview

 The Borneo Basel Self Established Church was founded in 1925.
 Though following in the tradition of the Basel Mission, it was an independent institution.
-After the Second World War, the Chinese segment of the population experienced a period of urbanisation and economic growth.
-The foundation of the Malaysian state in 1963 was the occasion for the church to change its name to "Basel Christian Church of Malaysia".
+At the foundation of the Malaysian state in 1963, the church changed its name to "Basel Christian Church of Malaysia".
 By the end of the 1960s, the church followed the example of its sister church in Hong Kong and joined the Lutheran World Federation (LWF).

-By the end of the 1970s, the BCCM's awareness for its mission among the native population of Sabah grew.
+By the end of the 1970s, the BCCM focused its mission among the native population of Sabah.
 The missionary work, which the BCCM began to do independently and in different places in Sabah, led to the establishment of local Malay-speaking congregations.
 This native branch of BCCM congregations is organised in a separate synod, which is part of the overall synod of the BCCM.
-Its name is BCCM – Bahasa Malaysia (BCCM-BM); it represents 22,000 congregation members and is mainly present in central and west Sabah.
+Its name is BCCM - Bahasa Malaysia (BCCM-BM); it represents 22,000 congregation members and is mainly present in central and west Sabah.
 In many places, the dependency on the Chinese-speaking congregations is still considerable and is seen as a burden by the Chinese.
 The BCCM-BM has six congregation districts with a total of 90 congregations (including Kuala Lumpur).

-The current bishop (since 2016) of the Basel Christian Church of Malaysia is Rev. Dr. James Wong Chong Leong and the current president is Mr. Vun Soon Chong.
+The current bishop (since 2024) of the Basel Christian Church of Malaysia is Rev. Dr. Wong Fui Kong and the current president is Mr. Fung Yin Khun.